What is the Global Macro Strategy?

-They are strategies that are based on the assessment of the relative strength of one currency against another.
-Currency strategies pay close attention to monetary policies and short-term interest rates in the countries of the currency’s origin.
+These are strategies that are based on the assessment of the relative strength of one currency against another.
+Currency strategies pay close attention to monetary policies and short-term interest rates in various countries.

 The main instruments used in such a strategy are currencies and currency derivatives (e.g., currency futures).
-Currency strategies may provide lucrative returns because most of the instruments are heavily traded.
-However, the high leverage also makes the trades extremely risky.
+Currency strategies may provide lucrative returns because they can be traded with leverage.
+However, high leverage also makes the trades extremely risky.

 #2 Interest rate strategies

-They are strategies that focus on the interest rates of sovereign debts.
-In such a strategy, strong emphasis is placed on a country’s monetary policy, as well its economic and political situation.
-The most common financial instruments utilized in the strategy are government debts (e.g., US Treasury Bills) and the derivatives based on securities.
+This type of global macro strategy focuses on the interest rates of sovereign debts.
+In such a strategy, strong emphasis is placed on a country’s monetary policy, as well as its economic and political situation.
+The most common financial instruments utilized in the strategy are government debts (e.g., US Treasury Bills) and the derivatives based on such securities.

 #3 Stock index strategies

-They place attention on the performance of the equity index of a specific country.
-In addition to the stock indices, fund managers may use the commodities indices.
+These strategies place attention on the performance of the equity index of a specific country.
+In addition to the stock indices, fund managers may use commodities indices.
 Stock index strategies are commonly executed using various derivatives on the equity indices.

 Types of Global Macro Funds

 In addition to the differences in strategies, global macro funds are classified by the implementation style of the strategies.
-The three main types the global macro funds are:
+The three main types of global macro funds are:

 The portfolio construction is based on the fundamental analysis of fund managers.
-It is the most flexible type of global macro funds in which fund managers may use all types of assets.
+It is the most flexible type of global macro fund in which fund managers may use all types of assets.

 #2 Commodity Trading Advisor (CTA)